Bars in low-density environments rotate faster than bars in dense regions

-The distributions of $\mathcal{R}$ in these environments are shown in Fig.~\ref{fig:r-sigm}.
-The median values of $\mathcal{R}$ in the low, intermediate and high-density environments are $\mathcal{R}~=~1.37^{+0.49}_{-0.34}$, $\mathcal{R}~=~1.53^{+0.55}_{-0.38}$ and $\mathcal{R}~=~1.67^{+0.72}_{-0.41}$, respectively.
+The distributions of $\mathcal{R}$ in the low and high-density subgroups, set by the cut-offs at the 33.3rd and 66.7th percentiles of $\log\,\Sigma$, are shown in Fig.~\ref{fig:r-sigm}.
+The median values of $\mathcal{R}$ in the low, intermediate and high-density environments follow a clear positive trend, with $\mathcal{R}~=~1.39^{+0.09}_{-0.08}$, $\mathcal{R}~=~1.52^{+0.11}_{-0.10}$ and $\mathcal{R}~=~1.65^{+0.13}_{-0.11}$, respectively.
 To assess the significance of the difference between the low-density and high-density environments, we perform the Anderson--Darling test.
-The null hypothesis is that the $\mathcal{R}$ values in the low and high-density subgroups were drawn from the same population.
+The null hypothesis is that the $\mathcal{R}$ values in the low and high-density subgroups are drawn from the same population.
+Both subgroups contain 95 galaxies.
 We obtain a \textit{p}-value of $p_{\mathrm{AD}}=0.002$, which corresponds to a 3.1$\,\sigma$ result.
 Since we require at least 3$\,\sigma$ for statistical significance, the Anderson--Darling test indicates that bars hosted in galaxies in low-density environments have significantly lower values of $\mathcal{R}$ (i.e. tend to be faster) than galaxies in high-density environments, despite a big overlap between the two distributions (see Fig.~\ref{fig:r-sigm}).